-5 Tips to Keep Your Commercial Painting Project On Time and On Budget
+5 Tips to Keep Your Painting Job On Time and On Budget

 Skill and talent are critical skills in a painting business, but they can’t keep you afloat if you’re constantly running over time and over budget.

 Skill and talent are critical skills in your commercial painting business, but they can’t keep you afloat if you’re constantly running over time and over budget.
 Staying within your budget and time are crucial components of running a successful commercial painting business.
 Follow these five tips to keep your painting company on time and on budget.

 Involve the Right Employees

 Don’t make the mistake of bidding on a project by yourself.
 Take your field manager, lead painter, or foreman with you to get the scope of the job.
 This will allow you to think together about the best approach for the job, while making sure everyone understands the project in the same way.
 You won’t have any confusion once the job begins, because all the key players will know what is expected.